 The FAA provides that a written agreement to settle a dispute by arbitration "shall be valid, irrevocable, and enforceable, save upon such grounds that exist at law or in equity for the revocation of any contract."
 9 U.S.C. § 2.
-In a number of contexts, courts have stated that this language embodies a "liberal federal policy favoring arbitration."43 At the same time, however, the Act's express language preserves general state contract rules and other rules that do not conflict with that policy.
+In a number of contexts, courts have stated that this language embodies a "liberal federal policy favoring arbitration."
+At the same time, however, the Act's express language preserves general state contract rules and other rules that do not conflict with that policy.
 The challenge for states is identifying measures that protect states themselves, along with the state's consumers, and employees from forced arbitration's harmful effects without conflicting with the FAA's purposes.

 The United States Supreme Court's FAA preemption jurisprudence, culminating in its 2011 decision in AT&T Mobility L.L.C. v.
-Concepcion,44 suggests that there are two ways in which a state law or rule of decision can be preempted by the Federal Arbitration Act.
+Concepcion,39 suggests that there are two ways in which a state law or rule of decision can be preempted by the Federal Arbitration Act.

-First, a state rule is clearly preempted if it singles out arbitration clauses for disfavor relative to other contractual terms or singles out private dispute resolution for disfavor relative to judicial or administrative dispute resolution.45 Rules requiring that certain kinds of disputes or claims be resolved through litigation as opposed to arbitration and rules requiring that arbitration clauses take a particular form fall into this category.46
+First, a state rule is clearly preempted if it singles out arbitration clauses for disfavor relative to other contractual terms or singles out private dispute resolution for disfavor relative to judicial or administrative dispute resolution.40 Rules requiring that certain kinds of disputes or claims be resolved through litigation as opposed to arbitration and rules requiring that arbitration clauses take a particular form fall into this category.41

 Second, the FAA preempts state rules of decision that interfere with the "fundamental attributes of arbitration."
-According to the Court, the FAA "encourage[s] efficient and speedy dispute resolution."47 The aspects of arbitration that facilitate this idealized notion of arbitration are "fundamental" to arbitration, and rules that interfere with these fundamental attributes are preempted.
-For example, in Concepcion, the Court held that a California rule prohibiting some arbitration clauses which required that disputes be arbitrated only on an individual, not classwide, basis was preempted because bilateral dispute resolution is fundamental to arbitration.48
+According to the Court, the FAA "encourage[s] efficient and speedy dispute resolution."42 The aspects of arbitration that facilitate this idealized notion of arbitration are "fundamental" to arbitration, and rules that interfere with these fundamental attributes are preempted.
+For example, in Concepcion, the Court held that a California rule

-43 Moses H. Cone Mem'l Hosp. v.
+Moses H. Cone Mem'l Hosp. v.
 Mercury Constr.
 Corp., 460 U.S. 1, 24 (1983); Chelsea Family Pharmacy, P.L.L.C. v.
 Medco Health Solutions, Inc., 567 F.3d 1191, 1199 (10th Cir.
 2009).

-44 AT&T Mobility L.L.C v.
+39 AT&T Mobility L.L.C v.
 Concepcion, 131 S. Ct.
 1740 (2011).

-45 THI of New Mexico at Hobbs Ctr., L.L.C. v.
+40 THI of New Mexico at Hobbs Ctr., L.L.C. v.
 Patton, 741 F.3d 1162, 1169 (10th Cir.
 2014); see generally AT&T Mobility L.L.C. v.
 Concepcion, 131 S. Ct.
 1740, 1746 (2011).

-46 See, e.g., Ferguson v.
+41 See, e.g., Ferguson v.
 Corinthian Colleges, Inc., 733 F.3d 928, 934 (9th Cir.
 2013).

-47 Concepcion, 131 S. Ct. at 1749 (internal quotation marks omitted) (quoting H.R.
+42 Concepcion, 131 S. Ct. at 1749 (internal quotation marks omitted) (quoting H.R.
 Rep. No. 68-96, at 2 (1924)).